 Information on starting a Neighborhood Watch in your community [pdf/120kb/2p].

 All Neighborhood Watch groups are a part of the Neighborhood Watch Association.

-The next Neighborhood Watch Association meeting will be held at the Beaty Training and Support Center (1200 N. Patterson Ave.) on Thursday, May12 at 7 p.m.
+The next Neighborhood Watch Association meeting will be held at the Beaty Training and Support Center (1200 N. Patterson Ave.) on Thursday, June 9 at 7:00 p.m.